 For additional tuition assistance information, including needs based assistance for K – 12 and merit scholarships for high school students, go to www.affordcatholicschool.org.

-(Business Leaders Organized for Catholic Schools) application forms can be downloaded from this site: www.blocs.org
+(Business Leaders Organized for Catholic Schools) application on line through FACTS

 You may send your child to school with their packed lunch every day.

 Presentation BVM School offers a free breakfast and lunch program to all students in Kindergarten to grade 8 through the archdiocesan office of Nutrition Development Services.
 A typical “Grab ‘n Go” breakfast consists of a whole grain entree such as a muffin, bagel, breakfast bar or cereal, a half-pint of milk and two servings of fruit.
 The school breakfast provides ¼ of a child’s daily calories and growth nutrients.
 Students pick-up their breakfast when they arrive at school and take it to their classrooms.
 A lunch menu is posted on the school website each month so parents can decide on a daily basis if their child should order hot lunch or bring a lunch from home.
 All lunches include a hot entree, a whole grain item, a vegetable, milk and fruit.
 These lunches provide 1/3 of a child’s daily requirement of calories and nutrients.
 If you would like to learn more about the Nutritional Development Services lunch program, please visit nutritionaldevelopmentservices.org.

 Safe Arrival– Parents MUST notify school of their child’s absence.
 If a parent does not telephone a volunteer will call your home to verify the child’s absence.
 Safe Arrival Phone # is (215) 379-4860.